isiak44/RasheedPBL/Project4/Project4.md

 `sudo nginx -t`

-This command test our nginx configuration for syntax errors.
+This command tests our nginx configuration for syntax errors.

 ![nginx-t](https://github.com/isiak44/RasheedPBL/assets/27869977/1c44c867-71e6-4ea2-84cc-9514d603ea9e)

 `sudo unlink /etc/nginx/sites-enabled/default`

-With this command we unlink or disabled Nginx default host that is currently configured to listen on port 80.
+With this command, we unlink or disable the Nginx default host that is currently configured to listen on port 80.

 `sudo systemctl reload nginx`